Piecewise Linear Approximation and PID Control Optimization for Nonlinear Systems: Definition of transfer function for nonlinear system

-The left-hand side is the dynamics of the linearized system under the PID controller.
-The right-hand side includes impulsive contributions \( \delta(t) \), \( \delta'(t) \) from the proportional and derivative control action and the persistent input $K_{i,h} \eta(t)$.
+where the left-hand side represents the dynamics of the linearized system under the PID controller, and the right-hand side includes impulsive contributions \( \delta(t) \) and \( \delta'(t) \) arising from the proportional and derivative actions, as well as the persistent input \(K_{i,h} \eta(t)\).

-Let us consider the special case when \( n = 1 \).
-The time-domain differential equation (\ref{model:general}) becomes
+Consider now the special case \( n = 1 \).
+Then, equation~\eqref{model:general} reduces to